D-08-05: Canadian Fruit Tree Export Program (CFTEP) for Malus, Pyrus, Chaenomeles, Cydonia and Prunus spp.

 For information regarding the detection of a quarantine pest in relation to planting sites, please see section 2.8 of this directive.

-Regular treatment schedules, or other pest management strategies, must comply with provincial recommendations and treatments must be applied to control potential virus vectors, e.g. aphids, mites, leafhoppers, etc. Records of spraying or other pest management actions must be maintained and made available to the CFIA inspector designated pursuant to the Plant Protection Act on request.
+Regular treatment schedules, or other pest management strategies, must comply with provincial recommendations and treatments must be applied to control potential virus vectors, for example, aphids, mites, leafhoppers, etc. Records of spraying or other pest management actions must be maintained and made available to the CFIA inspector designated pursuant to the Plant Protection Act on request.

 Prior to approval of a new facility, all planting sites, including the buffer zone (see Sections 2.3.2 and 2.3.3 for buffer zone requirements), must be sampled and found free of Xiphinema and Longidorus nematodes capable of transmitting nepoviruses, or fumigated in a manner that has been approved by the CFIA.
 If the CFIA inspector is not present at the time of fumigation, a certificate of application from a registered fumigation applicator must be retained by the grower as proof of treatment for CFIA reference.